1,000+ Opportunities

 Sign-up for our newsletter!

-Based on current listing details, eligibility includes: Organizations in Minnesota, Montana, North Dakota, and Wisconsin; specific eligibility determined by the administering partner (Southern Minnesota Initiative Foundation).
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Organizations in Minnesota, Montana, North Dakota, and Wisconsin; specific eligibility determined by the administering partner (Southern Minnesota Initiative Foundation).
+Confirm the full requirements in the official notice before applying.